s-t-e-v/phpforum/README.md

       ```

       **NB**: if you are already running xampp for some reason, restart it to make the changes effective after the latter step.
 You can do it by running `/opt/lampp/lampp restart`.

+8.  **VERY IMPORTANT**: An admin user is set up by default.
+For security reason, you should update the password immediately after launching the website.
+The default credential are:

+    ```
+    email:admin
+    password:admin
+    ```

 ## Usage